 So how would you get your brand listing to appear higher in Google Maps search results?
 Much the same as how there are on-page and off-page improvements for local site SEO, there are on-listing and off-listing improvements for brand listing SEO.
 But before you get started with that, you will have to get listed on Google Maps and begin claiming your listing, which we’ll be diving into now.

-Obviously, you can’t rank higher or perform effective Google Maps advertising if you don’t have a Google Maps listing.
+You can’t rank higher or perform effective Google Maps advertising if you don’t have a listing.
 In case you do have a Google Maps business listing already, you can skip this first step.
-But In the event that you don’t have a business listing on Google Maps or don’t know where to get started, follow the tips below to put your business listing on Google Maps:
+But, in the event that you don’t have one or don’t know where to get started, follow the tips below to put your business listing on Google Maps:

 2. How to claim your business listing on Google Maps

 Claiming your Google Maps business listing is the next step in boosting your listing’s rank.
-This is on the grounds that when you make your business listing, all you can give is the name, category, and geographical location; however when you claim your Google Maps business listing, you can give a lot more information about your business, and the more data a business listing has, the higher Google’s algorithms will rank it.
-In addition, you won’t be able to complete any of the other steps in this post if your business listing on Google Maps is not claimed.
+This is on the grounds that when you make your business listing, all you can give is the name, category, and geographical location.
+However, when you claim your Google Maps business listing, you can provide a lot more information about your business, and the more data a business listing has, the higher Google’s algorithms will rank it.
+Besides, you won’t be able to complete any of the other steps in this post if you don’t claim your business listing on Google Maps.

-The precondition to claiming your brand listing on Google Maps is having a free Google My Business account.
-If you already have a Google My Business account, just open your Google Maps listing, pick the choice that says Claim this business and follow the instructions.
+The precondition to claiming your brand listing on Google Maps is to have a free Google My Business account.
+If you already have a Google My Business account, open your Google Maps listing, pick the choice that says Claim this business, and follow the instructions.